J-A-D-Dulmina/BananaSanke/README.md

 This branch contains the server-side code for the BananaSanke game.
 The server-side is hosted on a WordPress hosting environment, and the structure of the code is organized as follows:

 ## Directory Structure
-|-includes/ # Core PHP includes and functionality
+- includes/ Core PHP includes and functionality
-|-public_html/ # Public-facing web files
+- public_html/ Public-facing web files
-|-config.php # Configuration file
+- config.php Configuration file

 ### Instructions for Hosting